YunzeZang/InSeasonMapping/README.md

 ● utility_trainInSeasonRF: Functions for trainning RF during mid-season.

-● ICS Class: A Plug-and-Play Solution for Weighting
+● ICS Class: A Plug-and-Play Solution for the proposed method

-We provide an ICS class in the file ICS.py, which implements the weighting process as a plug-in for any classifier.
+The ICS class implements the weighting process as a plug-in for any classifier.
 For details on how to use it, please refer to the "02_weighted script".
-To apply this to a new 	region, simply prepare the data as described in the script and modify your classifier.
 This class supports both machine learning and deep learning classifiers with softmax output probabilities.

 # Example data